Coral-Ann/CV/README.md

 Experience
 -------

-**MMT & Gladstone Brookes (2018-2021)**
+<h3>MMT & Gladstone Brookes (2018-2021)</h3>

 ***CMS Developer***
 - Promoted to more technical role - *A display of my fast learning.*
 - Basic SQL commands - *Great for building and managing databases in any project.*
 - Testing systems - *Checking for anything our software and web developers may have missed has made me thorough and already attuned to spotting edge cases within projects.*
 - Identifying bug sources - *Requires an eye for identifying causes of bugs, proving crucial for test-driven-development and bug-fixing.*
-- System Maintanence - *Tasks that varied day-to-day, making me adaptable and agile.*
+- System maintanence - *Tasks that varied constantly, making me adaptable and agile.*
-- Providing pseudo-code - *Well practiced in changing client requests into code-like structures that is easily digestable for me and my team.*
+- Providing pseudo-code - *Well practiced in changing client requests into pseudo-code that is easily digestable for me and my team.*
+- HTML emails - *Constantly managed and editted emails, showing attention to detail and consistent styling and the ability to follow company practices.*

 ***IT Frontline Support***
-- Transferred to IT to pursue career interest
+- Transferred to IT to pursue career interest - *An example of my drive and interest in the tech industry.*
-- User support helpdesk management.
-- Troubleshooting user software and hardware issues.
+- Troubleshooting user software and hardware issues- *Patient and happy to focus on individuals and provide support and efficient solutions to move forward.*
-- Hardware and VPN setup.
+- Hardware and VPN setup - *Well versed in setting up and maintaining hardware and software remotely, able to work under pressure and as a team to meet very rapid deadlines (in this case, dozens of laptops due to covid)*

 ***Claims Manager***
-- Client claim case management and processing.
+- End-to-end case management and processing - *Managing large quantities of cases effectively, requiring strong organisational skills.*
-- Client engagement, support, and issue resolution.
+- Client engagement, support, and issue resolution - *Assisting clientele in a calm, friendly and patient manner.*

-- End-to-end customer order management.
+<h3>Dunelm LTD (2016-2018)</h3>

+***Sales Consultant***
+- Client care and relationships - *Able to nurture client relationships from the beginning to end of a project, with repeat customers.*

+<h3>Self-employed (2013-2016)</h3>

+***Freelance Artist***

 General Skills